Fake: Man seen spitting on cops is not from Tablighi Jamaat

 This post appeared on the social media a day after a scuffle broke out a quarantine facility that houses those who attended the Tablighi Jamaat congregation in Nizamuddin last month.
 This incident took place at a quarantine home in Delhi.

-However the video is being wrongly attributed to the Tablighi Jamaat and the congregation.
-This incident in fact took place on February 29, way before the Tablighi convention.
+However, the video is being wrongly attributed to the Tablighi Jamaat and the congregation.
+This incident, in fact, took place on February 29, way before the Tablighi convention.
 The man in the videos is also not associated with the Jamaat.
 The man seen spitting in the video is Mohammad Sohal Soukat.

 WATCH: @ThaneCityPolice beat man for spitting on them pic.twitter.com/U5b2rt8iWj— Mumbai Mirror (@MumbaiMirror) February 29, 2020